Colimits of internal categories

-Internalising this construction to some category $\E$, one obtains the free monoid on the terminal object in $\E$ if this free monoid exists.
-Remark D5.3.4 of \cite{johnstone2002sketches} shows that in an elementary topos $\E$, the existence of such a free monoid is equivalent to $\E$ having a natural numbers object.
-In the absence of cartesian closure and a subobject classifier, having a \emph{parametrised list object} on $A$ implies the existence of the free monoid on $A$.
+The above example shows that having free monoids is important in the construction of coequalisers in $\CatE$.
+In the absence of cartesian closedness and a subobject classifier, having a \emph{parametrised list object} on $A \in \E$ implies the existence of the free monoid on $A$.
 This follows from \cite[Proposition 7.3]{maietti2010joyal} by restricting the construction of the free internal category on a free internal graph to one object categories and graphs.
-As such, we will assume that the free internal category on internal graphs exists in $\E$ on top of preservation of coequalisers under pullback. \end{example}
+Since we want to work in a general setting, we will assume that free internal categories on internal graphs exist in $\E$ on top of preservation of coequalisers under pullback.

 On the other hand, if we assume that $\E$ is locally finitely presentable, then the existence of $2$-colimits in $\CatE$ is relatively easy to prove.

 \begin{prop} Let $\E$ be accessible.
 Then $\CatE$ is accessible as a $1$-category.
 Furthermore, if $\E$ also has finite colimits (so is locally finitely presentable), then $\CatE$ has $2$-colimits. \end{prop}